hissalht/simple_shmup_pico8/notes.md

     - [x] normalize diagonal ship speed

 ## probably not ?
-- [ ] reduce ship speed when laser ??
+- ~~ reduce ship speed when laser ??~~
-    - may be incompatible with a meter/resource gated laser
+    - may be incompatible with a meter/resource gated laser, let’s keep this simple

 ## done
 - [x] change hit impact